Alfresco/alfresco-community-repo/README.md

-# Full Community Packaging for Alfresco Content Services
+# Alfresco Content Services Community Packaging
+This project is producing packaging for [Alfresco Content Services Repository](https://community.alfresco.com/docs/DOC-6385-project-overview-repository).

+The SNAPSHOT version of the artifacts is **never** published.

+### Contributing guide
+Please use [this guide](CONTRIBUTING.md) to make a contribution to the project.

 This project contains the code for packaging the entire Alfresco Content Services product Community edition.

 ## General
 ### Build:
 * ```mvn clean install``` in the root of the project will build everything.
-Note: It is not easy to build the full installer locally (and impossible on Windows) so, most likely you don't want to create the installer locally.
-Comment out the <module>installer</module> in the root pom.xml in order to avoid building the installer locally.

 ## Docker-compose & Kubernetes
 Build and start Alfresco Content Services Community using docker-compose or Kubernetes, containing: